UniversalDependencies/docs/_ga/dep/mark-prt.md

 * verb particles: _d'_, _a_, and the complementisers _go_, _nach_, _nár_, _gur_, _gurbh_,
 * comparative and superlative particles: _is_, _níos_
 * days of the week particle: _Dé_
+* to differentiate between the subordinate marker _ach_ in different structures

 ### Examples